 The rise, in death rates among patients who spend periods in the emergency department aligns with research findings.As highlighted by Sprivulis et al., age and existing health conditions are linked to a higher mortality risk.Delayed admission to the care unit seems to have an influence on death rates; however—more extensive studies are needed for confirmation.Prolonged waiting times in the emergency department have been acknowledged as a factor contributing to outcomes, like sepsis.
 Having diabetes and hypertension are known to raise the risk of getting sepsis.

-The results of this research suggest that the current methods, for handling Intensive Care Unit (ICUs) patients in Emergency Departments (EDs) are 11).
+The results of this research suggest that the current methods, for handling Intensive Care Unit (ICUs) patients in Emergency Departments (EDs) are 11.
 The shortage of ICU beds not hampers the effectiveness of healthcare service provision.
 Also detrimentally influences patient results directly.
 Resolving this challenge necessitates policy changes and enhancements, in resource distribution to enhance treatment.

 One crucial aspect of this study focuses on understanding how ICU and ED operations interact with each other when it comes to assigning ICU beds to patients, in condition.The main objective of this research is to suggest methods for improving the management and distribution of ICU beds (12).
 Moreover some alternative methods like telemedicine, in ICUs and portable ICUs may be considered as remedies to address the challenges posed by ICU bed availability.